chillibasket/processing-grapher/README.md

 [![Issues](https://img.shields.io/github/issues-raw/chillibasket/processing-grapher.svg?maxAge=25000)](https://github.com/chillibasket/processing-grapher/issues)
 [![GitHub last commit](https://img.shields.io/github/last-commit/chillibasket/processing-grapher.svg?style=flat)](https://github.com/chillibasket/processing-grapher/commits/master)

-# Serial Monitor and Realtime Graphing Program
+# Serial Monitor and Real-time Graphing Program
 This project is a Processing-based serial terminal and graphing program for the analysis and recording of data from serial devices, such as Arduinos.
 This program is designed as a replacement for the serial monitor contained within the Arduino IDE.
 The program contains easy-to-use tools to record data received from serial devices, and to plot numerical data on up to 4 separate graphs in real-time.
 This makes it useful for quickly analysing sensor data from a micro-controller.

 This is still a work in progress; please let me know if you come across any issues or bugs which need to be fixed!